toolsallegory/allegory-public/README.md

 **Onur Güngör** — Founder & Technical CEO, Actuary

-Onur brings 15 years of actuarial experience to Allegory, having been a founding team member at Onlia.
+Onur brings 15 years of actuarial experience to Allegory, having been a founding team member at Onlia Insurance previously.
 He is the architect and builder of AllegoryOS and its hybrid AI architecture.

 [LinkedIn](https://linkedin.com/in/onur-gungor) | [Articles](https://allegory.app/news)